Updated February 25, 2022

 Renowned clubbers hangout and a haven for sports celebrities, Lanzarote’s lunar landscapes and blackened lava fields were used by astronauts training for Nasa’s Apollo 17 mission back in 1972.
-Apart from breathtakingly dramatic scenery, you can expect bath-warm seawaters and a bohemian lifestyle on this island where architect César Manrique created his surreal Jardín de Cactus and other architectural marvels.
+Apart from breathtakingly dramatic scenery, you can expect beautiful beaches, bath-warm seawaters and a bohemian lifestyle on this island where architect César Manrique created his surreal Jardín de Cactus and other architectural marvels.

 Island-hoppers tip: Hop over to little La Graciosa.
 Ferries from Lanzarote’s Órzola to La Graciosa’s Caleta del Sebo take around 30 minutes.